apple/swift-distributed-actors/CONTRIBUTING.md

     git config commit.template dev/git.commit.template

-### Run `./scripts/sanity.sh`
+### Run `./scripts/soundness.sh`

-The scripts directory contains a [sanity.sh script](https://github.com/apple/swift-metrics/blob/master/scripts/sanity.sh) that enforces additional checks, like license headers and formatting style.
+The scripts directory contains a [soundness.sh script](https://github.com/apple/swift-metrics/blob/master/scripts/soundness.sh) that enforces additional checks, like license headers and formatting style.

-Please make sure to `./scripts/sanity.sh` before pushing a change upstream, otherwise it is likely the PR validation will fail on minor changes such as a missing `self.` or similar formatting issues.
+Please make sure to `./scripts/soundness.sh` before pushing a change upstream, otherwise it is likely the PR validation will fail on minor changes such as a missing `self.` or similar formatting issues.

 > The script also executes the above mentioned `generate_linux_tests.rb`.